alizehkhan/sign-up/README.md

 - Quick and minimal setup.
 - Fast learning curve for any contributor.
 Freedom to easily target any element(s) using vanilla CSS selectors etc.
-- Solves global scoping and naming issue
+- Solves global namespacing issue
 - Allows us to use CSS variables.
 - Separation of concerns.
 CSS can be kept in a separate file from the markup.